jiin-son/credit_card_fraud_detection/README.md

 - using different parameters in the model
 - considering more advanced models: CNN, RNN, SVM, Reinforcement Learning, Random Forest/GBM, ensemble
 - considering different feature selection methods
-- using dataset with raw variables for interpretability.
+- using dataset with raw variables for interpretability